-It’s a common belief that if you’re good at something, you should make it your life’s path.
-This is especially the case when it comes to college.
-Many students believe that if they’re really good at a certain subject, they should major in it.
+It’s a common belief (and misconception) that if you’re good at something, you should make it your life’s path.
+This is especially the case when it comes to college and your future career.
+Many students believe that what to major in is entirely tied to whether or not they’re really good at a certain subject.
 However, that’s not always the best move.

 You May Not Be Passionate About It

 While you may excel at math and have been in all advanced classes during high school, that doesn’t always mean you’re passionate about it.
 You could find yourself taking courses, intending on majoring in math, and realize you just don’t enjoy the subject or career path you’re on.
 That’s okay.
 What you’re good at doesn’t always translate to a career.

 Be honest with yourself at the beginning so you don’t take three years of math courses before you switch your major.
 If that happens, you may not have the graduation timeline you originally planned.

 Consider Both Strengths AND Passions

 When choosing a major, it’s important to consider both your strengths and your passions.
 Together they can help you find a path that fits your interests and personality.
 There could also be a way to incorporate your strengths into your major.
 For example, you may want to minor in history, a strong subject for you, even if you decide to major in English.